Indian Army chief Gen Pande arrives in Nepal on 5-day visit to bolster defence ties | Law-Order

 Indian Army chief Gen Pande arrives in Nepal on 5-day visit to bolster defence ties

-Bal Krishna Karki received Gen Pande at the Tribhuvan International Airport upon his arrival here.During his visit, Gen Pande will be conferred with the honorary rank of General of the Nepal Army by President Bidya Devi Bhandari at a ceremony in Kathmandu on Monday.There has been a long tradition of exchange of visits by the army chiefs of Nepal and India and to confer the title of honorary General to both the army chiefs.Nepals Army chief Gen Prabhuram Sharma visited India in November last year at the invitation of his Indian counterpart.
+Bal Krishna Karki received Gen Pande at the Tribhuvan International Airport upon his arrival here.During his visit, Gen Pande will be conferred with the honorary rank of General of the Nepal Army by President Bidya Devi Bhandari at a ceremony at Sital Nivas, the official residence of Bhandari on Monday.There has been a long tradition of exchange of visits by the army chiefs of Nepal and India and to confer the title of honorary General to both the army chiefs.The tradition started in 1950.

 - Country: